 Yes.
 Fastify powers production traffic at companies including Microsoft Azure, American Express, and a long list of smaller shops.
 The plugin ecosystem matters more than maturity at this point.

-Both are interesting on edge runtimes (Cloudflare Workers, Bun) where Fastify can’t run.
+Hono is worth knowing about for edge runtimes (Cloudflare Workers, Bun, Deno) where Fastify can’t run.
 On a vanilla Node.js server, Fastify is still the better default — more battle-tested, broader Node-specific plugin coverage.
-If you are picking the runtime as well, the framework choice changes.
+If you are picking the runtime as well, Hono is the cross-runtime choice that keeps your options open.

 What about the Fastify v5 breaking changes?